What Is Collision Coverage and How Does It Work?

 Will an at-fault accident raise my rates after filing a collision claim?

-Yes, filing a collision claim after an at-fault accident typically raises your rates.
-On average, an at-fault accident can increase your premium by 43% or more and stay on your record for 3 to 5 years.
-Some insurers offer accident forgiveness programs that protect you from a rate hike after your first accident.
-It's worth asking your insurer if this option is available to you.
+Yes, filing a collision claim after an at-fault accident typically raises your rates significantly.
+In 2025–2026, an at-fault accident raises the average full coverage premium by approximately 40–53% nationally — and this surcharge can stay on your record for 3 to 5 years depending on your state and insurer.
+Some insurers offer accident forgiveness programs that protect you from a rate hike after your first at-fault incident.
+It's worth asking your insurer if this option is available before you need it.